devsnippet/cookbook-ossim-agent/README.md

 default
 -------

-Install the packages requires for _ossim-agent_, then download and build and install ossim-agent, this recipe leave the configuration by default.
+Install the packages required for _ossim-agent_, then download and build and install ossim-agent, this recipe leave the configuration by default.

 configuration
 --------------